Trump poised for acquittal in Senate; Romney will vote to convict

 The impeachment drama that has consumed Washington since September will come to an end with Wednesday’s vote, allowing Trump to pivot toward winning re-election in November.

 While the vote is historic, the outcome of acquittal appears assured.
 A two-thirds majority vote would be necessary to remove him.
-Republicans hold 53 of the Senate’s 100 seats, and none of them has called for conviction.
 Trump, America’s 45th president, would have to turn over his office to Vice President Mike Pence if convicted on either charge.

 After facing the darkest chapter of his presidency, Trump, 73, is seeking a second four-year term in the Nov.
 3 election.

+“The president asked a foreign government to investigate his political rival.
+The president withheld vital military funds from that government to press it to do so.
+The president delayed funds for an American ally at war with Russian invaders.”

+Romney said he knew some fellow Republicans would strenuously disapprove of his decision and that he would be vehemently denounced.
+But he called his decision “an inescapable conviction that my oath before God demanded it of me.”

-As they did on Tuesday, senators ahead of the vote made a series of speeches explaining their decision in the trial.
+As they did on Tuesday, senators ahead of the vote made a series of speeches explaining their decisions in the trial.
 It remains to be seen whether any Democratic senators break ranks from their party to hand Trump a bipartisan acquittal.

 Democratic Senator Doug Jones, facing a tough re-election bid this year in Republican-dominated Alabama, said he would vote to convict Trump on both charges and voiced alarm at the arguments by the president’s lawyers in favor of virtually unchecked presidential power.